 - Simon Heyworth, Tom Newman, Mike Oldfield – Manor choir

-- Simon Heyworth, and Tom Newman – recording engineer
+- Simon Heyworth, and Tom Newman – recording

 - Simon Heyworth – mastering

 - Trevor Key (Cooke Key Associates), Brian Cooke – design